 Petitioners only looked at competitive factors in the states of Minnesota and Wisconsin and nearby cities.
 USDA, NASS publishes data on fluid grade milk prices for all states, and USDA, AMS reports monthly differences between the federal order Class I price and the announced cooperative Class I prices (used by proponents to present overorder premiums) for over 30 cities.
 In some markets, the over order premium never has reached even the 39 cents proponents claim is the increase since 1998.
-Hearing Exhibit 45, page 39.

 One last point on overorder premiums, and perhaps the most important of all.
 The critical difference between over order premiums and the Class I minimum regulated price is that over order premiums actually moves milk to the Class I handler, while higher Class I minimum regulated prices do not.
 They do not because all dairy producers receive the blend price, and thus have no incentive to provide milk to a fluid handler due to a higher Class I price.
 Give up charges, etc., in the form of over order premiums, are still the key.
-Hearing Exhibit 45, pages 39-40.

-VI.
 Class II.
 USDA should reject the proponent's proposal to increase the Class II price due to the fact that USDA's impact analysis shows it would have just the opposite effect proponents are striving for - higher farm milk prices.
-USDA's impact analysis shows that the farm milk price would decrease by 1 cent if the proponent's proposals were adopted.
+Other witnesses will also address the incentive the proposed change would create for the substitution of Class IV products for fresh cream.